DATA-CENTRIC ARCHITECTURE OF YOUR DATA

 Data lakes like Amazon S3, Azure Data Lake Storage, and Google Cloud Storage are specially designed to store vast amounts of data in various formats, whether structured, semi-structured, or unstructured.

 These data lakes are often the first destination for data from ingestion processes, which themselves feed a layer of data into interoperable table formats such as Iceberg or Delta Lake.
-These formats are compatible with several distributed computing engines like Apache Spark, Databricks, and Microsoft Fabric.
+These formats are compatible with several distributed computing engines such as those integrated into the Apache Spark, Databricks, and Microsoft Fabric platforms.

 Data engineering itself is carried out in platforms like Snowflake, Databricks, Azure Fabric, Amazon Redshift, and Google BigQuery, specifically designed for this purpose, combining data science, analysis, and BI functions.